electronick1/stairs_doc/source/index.html.md

 a ton of maths and algorithms around.

-Each app has following components:
+Each app has the following components:

 - pipeline - represents a data flow graph and determines how the data will be processed.
 Each pipeline consists of multiple smaller components like "Flow" (Data flow).